YunoHost/install_script/README.md

       -h      Prints this help and exit

 By specifying ```-a```, the installation will be performed without asking any question.
-This is usefull for fully automated headless installation.
+This is useful for fully automated headless installations.
-You will need to perform the post-installation later.
+The [post-installation](https://yunohost.org/#/postinstall) will need to be performed later.

-The ```-d <DISTRIB>``` switch is mostly for advanced users who wants to install the bleeding edge versions of YunoHost packages.
+The ```-d <DISTRIB>``` switch is mostly for advanced users who want to install the bleeding edge versions of YunoHost packages.